sroehling/MailShredder/MailCleanerTests/ManualTesting.md

 2. Set up the account to synchronize with test server.
 3. The synchronizatino should complete successfully (not crash) and the app should still be responsive.

+## General System Testing

+### SYSTEST-T01: Release Build

+This can sometimes expose problems not seen in a release build, such as memory management issues.